Center City Philadelphia 1528 Walnut St, Suite 1414

 If you have an emergency (such as an allergic reaction to medicine, suicidal thoughts with plan to act or a suicide attempt) you must call 911 or go to your nearest emergency room.
 This is a requirement, as we are not able to be available at all times and emergencies require immediate attention.
 After doing so, call your provider’s emergency number listed below & share it with any providers assisting you (in the ER or Crisis Center etc.).

-Emergency Lines: These lines may not accept texts, and we are not responsible for any information texted to them:
+Emergency Lines: These lines may not accept texts, and we are not responsible for any information texted to them.
+Patients must go to the ER, nearest crisis center, or call 911 before calling these numbers:

 Chris Pagnani, MD: 267-275- 4381